Caroline Leaf: Biography and early work

 Leaf was born in Seattle, Washington and lived in Boston.
-She attended Radcliffe College, Harvard University, and majored in architectural sciences and visual arts from 1964-1968.
+She attended Radcliffe College, Harvard University, and majored in architectural sciences and visual arts from 1964 to 1968.
 During her last year of studies, she enrolled in an animation class.
 The class was taught by Derek Lamb as a creative practice, not as a professional training.
 Lamb encouraged his students to focus on movement.
 Leaf worked with beach sand spread on a lightbox.
 This is when she created sand animation.
 Using this technique, she produced her first film Sand, or Peter and the Wolf and was awarded a scholarship from Harvard University.
 After graduation, she moved to Italy for a year to focus on her drawing.
 Returning to Harvard, she made her second animated film, Orfeo painting on glass.
 She then did freelance work from a studio in Boston and made How Beaver Stole Fire.
 Leaf moved to Montreal to work as an animator / director for the National Film Board of Canada in 1972.
 She worked at the NFB in the French and English animation departments until 1991.
 She made nine animated and live puppet films and a documentary film during those years.